raheemadamboev/timer-flow/README.md

 }
 ```

-Pause timer:
+*Pause timer:*

 ```kotlin
 timer.pause()
 ```

-Resume timer:
+If you pause timer, do not forget to stop() it.
+Otherwise, it runs forever.

+*Resume timer:*

 ```kotlin
 timer.resume()
 ```

-Reset timer:
+*Reset timer:*

 ```kotlin
 timer.reset()
 ```

-You can also set checkpoint time (default: 3 000) that you will get notified once via Kotlin Channel when it is reached:
+*Set checkpoint time (default: 3 000) that you will get notified when it is reached.
+It is implemented via Kotlin Channel and received as Kotlin Flow.
+So you will only get notified once:*

 ```kotlin
 timer.timerCheckpoint = 2_500L